-The other areas included in the list above would have a lesser need for new park facilities.
-The Broadfording Road/National Pike area west of Hagerstown is zoned for industrial development which is already beginning to occur.
-The census tract east of Hancock is sparsely populated and does have access to the Town parks, the Western Maryland Rail Trail and the C&O Canal Towpath.
-A similar setting can be found west of Downsville where there are low population densities and access the Towpath.
+The other areas included in the list above would have a lesser need for new park facilities for the reasons that follow:

+- The Broadfording Road/National Pike area west of Hagerstown is zoned for industrial development, which is already beginning to occur. - The census tract east of Hancock is sparsely populated and does have access to the Town parks, the Western Maryland Rail Trail and the C&O Canal Towpath. - A similar setting can be found west of Downsville where there are low population densities and there is public access the Towpath.
+The Potomac Fish & Game Club also offers substantial access to the Potomac River for members.